Welcome to Year 1!

 What are we learning at the moment?

 Maths is taught in blocks as per the school scheme.
 It is very important that children are hands on and appreciate the concept of number.
 Use counters, sweets, lego pieces, etc for children to touch and count.
-The first 4 weeks, we will be working on addition and subtraction.
-We will practising writing and reading number sentences ( using +, - and =).
-We will practise number bonds and different ways of representing/drawing these.
-The final two weeks will be on place value up to 50.
+The first 3 weeks will be focusing on Multiplication and division.
+Through this we will reinforce our recall and knowledge of our 2's, 5's and 10's time tables.
+We will use objects, pictures and arrays to represent one-step problems.